rohanlolm/Learning-Classifier-System/README.md

 - `rule_text_filename`: Output text file name.

 ### Columns
-Columns do not need to specified for the Rake and MUX datasets, i.e. if `is_rake = 1`.
-For parsing reasons a values must be put in even for Rake sets, but can be arbitrary.

 - `predictor_names`: Column headings names for predictors/features as a comma separated list.
 - `class_names`: Column heading names for output class columns as comma separated list.